AGTHARN/PMMP-Optimizations/docs/SOMEWHAT_RELIABLE.md

 (after) \
 ![after](https://user-images.githubusercontent.com/63234276/180415383-eb7f01b4-7ecb-4408-97a6-2724333137ef.png)

 As you can see, **adopting the old movement method again actually significantly boosts performance**.
 Since PlayerAuthInputPacket delivers many packets every tick, multiplied by the number of players on the server, it is more sluggish.

-Yes, PMMP has prevented additional movement updates if there has been no change in movement, however the entire process leading up to the check is significant enough to create delay.
+I must admit that the handling of the PlayerAuthInputPacket is a lot better now as of 25 July 2022.
+PMMP has prevented additional movement updates if there has been no change in movement or rotation, however the entire process leading up to the check is significant enough to create delay.

-With this change, the movement-related function of PlayerAuthInputPacket would be reversed.
-But is it worth it?
+With this change, the movement-related function of PlayerAuthInputPacket would be reversed back to the PlayerMovementPacket.

 - **Efficiency** [✅✅]
 - **Difficulty** [⭐⭐]